Skip to content

 • --clean: Deletes existing symbolic links before applying.

-• --dry-run: Shows what actions would be taken without actually making any changes.
+• --dry-run: Shows what actions would be taken without actually making any changes, including pending .gitignore writes or cleanup when gitignore reconciliation is active.

 • -v, --verbose: Enable verbose logging.